Open daily 10am-5pmNow taking bookings

 Online resourcesFree learning resources and classroom activities

-An excursion to the Australian Museum will spark curiosity, develop scientific understanding and enhance cultural awareness amongst your students.
-Our education team have developed a range of learning resources and education programs to help you and your students get the most out of your visit.
-Find out more in our For teachers and students page.
+Our education team have developed a range of learning resources to help you and your students get the most out of your visit.
+Find out more on our For teachers and students page.

 Please enter the Museum via the Groups Entrance, at the top of the stairs on William St (next to the bus drop-off bay).
 At the top of the stairs, buzz the Security intercom on the right-hand side of the glass doors and a staff member will come and greet you.
 If you require level access, there is also an accessible entry with a lift directly off William St (under the stairs).